-- 1. Initially the Adviser will follow up with informal conversations to discover more about what may be happening. - 2.
+- 1. Initially the Adviser will follow up with informal conversations with both Director and Directee to discover more about what may be happening. - 2.
 If those conversations confirm the concerns, then the Adviser will communicate more formally with the Spiritual Director.
-At the formal stage, it is likely that the Adviser will ask the Directee to put their concerns in writing. - 3.
+At this stage, it is likely that the Adviser will ask the Directee to put their concerns in writing. - 3.
 The Adviser and another diocesan representative will then meet with the Spiritual Director to explore the concerns and any necessary actions.
 The Spiritual Director is welcome to bring a supporter (e.g. their Supervisor) with them to that meeting, in agreement with the Adviser. - 4.
-If the outcome of the matter of that meeting is not satisfactory, the Bishop's Adviser may remove the Spiritual Director from the Bath and Wells list of Spiritual Directors.
+If the outcome of the matter of that meeting is not satisfactory, the Diocesan Adviser may remove the Spiritual Director from the Bath and Wells list of Spiritual Directors.